the-frey/the-frey.github.com/_posts/2020-06-15-functional-serverless-typescript.md

 The general code style is:

+- We _never_ use classes/typed objects in our own code
+  - Obviously, we have to use them when interacting with libraries and APIs written by others, but we close over them if possible
 - Pure functions wherever possible
 - `no-var` is set in our linting rules - `const` only
 - Where something is an object, we wrap method operations in a function: